-A new First Year Experience seminar was piloted for all students not involved in the Regiment of Midshipmen, who already have a required seminar called Personal Development.
-Workshops were offered in both seminars on Upstander Training (a different take on required bystander training) as well as healthy relationships and domestic violence prevention.
+The First Year Experience seminar is required for all new students not involved in the Regiment of Midshipmen, who already have a required seminar called Personal Development.
+Workshops are offered in both seminars on Upstander Training (a different take on required bystander training) as well as healthy relationships and domestic violence prevention.

 Residence Life, Student Activities, and the Regimental staff offer a variety of educational programs and workshops for students on crime-prevention topics.
-Resident Assistants conducted programs and prepared bulletin boards on a variety of educational topics in 2018, including topics related to healthy relationships and consent, responsible drinking, OUI and bystander intervention.
-A self-defense class was also offered to all students.
-Athletics promotes a theme of RESPECT THE ANCHOR (the logo of the Mariners athletics teams which was expanded to include the entire community).
+Resident Assistants conducted programs and prepared bulletin boards on a variety of educational topics in 2020, including topics related to healthy relationships and consent, responsible drinking, OUI and bystander intervention which was expanded to include the entire community).
 This theme - of respecting each other, the Academy, and the local community - is woven throughout orientation and leadership training of students.